 It is Aboriginal owned and governed by its artists from the remote desert communities of Yuendumu and Nyirripi in Central Australia.
 It allows for traditional Warlpiri culture to be expressed and is an essential part of Yuendumu's community life.
 The sale of their artworks benefits both artists and their community.

-Warlukurlangu art centre is famous for its gloriously colourful acrylic paintings and fine limited edition prints.
-Many of its members' works are highly collectable.
-Internationally, the Warlukurlangu Artists' Aboriginal Corporation has a well-regarded international profile.
-Artworks have been featured in hundreds of exhibitions around the globe and have been reproduced in many publications.
+The art centre is famous for its gloriously colourful acrylic paintings and fine limited edition prints.
+The art centre has a national and international profile and many of its members' works are highly collectable.
+Artworks have been featured in hundreds of exhibitions around the globe and have been reproduced in many publications in Australia.

 In the early 1970s Paddy Japaljarri Stewart was involved in the painting of the mural on the Papunya School wall.
 In 1983 he and Paddy Japaljarri Sims were instrumental in the painting of the Yuendumu school doors.
 They went on with other senior leaders to found Warlukurlangu in 1985.

 The art centre in the nearby community of Papunya had a well-established brand based on traditional ochres in red, yellow, black and white.
 From its inception, Warlukurlangu’s art was unique for the artists bold use of colour.